 Twitteretti told me today is father’s day.
 I remembered my father who was almost obsessed with travelling.
 He travelled across India, avoiding people’s attention, carrying only a notebook and pen and little money with him.
-He left no photograph while after some unpleasant incident in some unknown railway station in rural India, he stopped carrying his camera.
-He was not careful about protecting those notebooks too.
+He left no photograph; after some unpleasant incident in some unknown railway station in rural India, he stopped carrying his camera.
+He was not careful about preserving those notebooks too.
 Incidentally I found couple of those faded notebook few days back and thought of translating those.
 Lack of photographs with diaries made me hesitate a little.
 But on this father’s day – I thought I should start J

 मधु वाता ऋतायते मधुक्षरन्ति सिन्धवः। माध्वीर्नः सन्त्वौषधीः॥